PandaTechAM/Public-API-Documentations/e-bak/e-bak.md

 ## 1.6.
 API Endpoints

+When calling to APIs there are 3 possible languages which can be set via `Accept-Language` header.

+- **Armenian** - "hy-AM"
+- **Russian** - "ru-RU"
+- **English** - "en-US"

-For Debt retrieval is used the following ENUM, which has possible 6 values:
+For Debts retrieval used the following ENUM, which has possible 6 values:

 ```csharp
 public enum EstateTypes